 How Does Water Pollution Affect Air Quality?

-Does water pollution affect water quality?
+Does water pollution affect air quality?
 Indeed, it does.

 And this is through acid rain.

 Acid rain is a phenomenon where toxic gases like sulfur and nitrogen mix with water in the atmosphere, creating a weak acid.
-This falls onto the soil and our water bodies, serving as a pollutant.
+This falls onto the soil and our water bodies as a pollutant.

-Acid rain leaches aluminum from soil clay particles that leak into the ecosystem.
-But that’s not all – the more acid rain falls, the more aluminum is exposed to the environment.
+Acid rain leaches aluminum from soil clay particles, releasing it into the ecosystem.
+The continuous rainfall exacerbates aluminum exposure to the environment.

 Does Water Pollution Affect Animals?